Dobhashi

 Dobhashi (দোভাষী, دوبھاشي) is a neologism used to refer to a historical register of the Bengali language which borrowed extensively, in all aspects, from Arabic and Persian.
 It became the most customary form for composing puthi poetry predominantly using the traditional Bengali alphabet.
-However, Dobhashi literature has also been produced in the Sylhet Nagri script, as well as in the modified Arabic scripts of Chittagong and Nadia.
+However, Dobhashi literature was produced in the modified Arabic scripts of Chittagong and Nadia.
 The standardisation of the modern Bengali language during the colonial period, eventually led to its decline.

 Name

 No name has been recorded for this register during its development and practice.
 In the 19th century, an Anglican priest called James Long coined the term Musalmani Bengali, which was also adopted by linguists such as Suniti Kumar Chatterji in the early 20th century.
 Sukumar Sen referred to it as Muslim Bengali.
 In 1921, the Islam Darshan monthly published an article on Bengali Muslim literature which referred to the register as Islami Bangla and considered its literature to be the "national literature" of Bengali Muslims.
-In 1968, Muhammad Abdul Hye and Syed Ali Ahsan published their History of Bengali literature where they coined the name Dobhashi, meaning ‘bilingual’, which came to be the most popular name for the register.
+In 1968, Muhammad Abdul Hye and Syed Ali Ahsan published their History of Bengali literature where they coined the name Dobhashi, meaning 'bilingual', which came to be the most popular name for the register.
 Kazi Abdul Mannan was an advocate for the name Dobashi, as he opines that the register's usage was not limited to Muslims.